 The team will take you to a hospital room for the recovery.
 Your recovery will vary according to the type of surgery you underwent.

-- Laparoscopic cholecystectomy: The doctor may allow you to go home the same day as the day of surgery or may recommend a night’s stay to you.
+After Laparoscopic cholecystectomy, the doctor may allow you to go home the same day as the day of surgery or may recommend a night’s stay to you.
 You can expect a discharge when you can eat or drink without pain and are able to walk without any problem.
 However, you may take a week’s time to recover fully.

-- Open cholecystectomy: You may expect discharge from the hospital only after two to three days of the surgery.
+After Open cholecystectomy, you may expect discharge from the hospital only after two to three days of the surgery.
 You may require nearly 6 weeks’ time to fully recover when you reach home.

 Results of Cholecystectomy